Definition of Human Subjects Research

 Examples of activities that typically are not generalizable include:

-- oral histories that are designed solely to create a record of specific historical events
+- oral histories, journalism activities, literary criticism, and historical scholarship that are designed solely to create a record of specific historical events

 - service or course evaluations, unless they can be generalized to other individuals